-Monkshood - Wolfsbane
+Monkshood aka Wolfsbane

-This genus is known for its unique flowers which resemble the hooded garment worn by ancient monks.
-They generally grow in sun or shaded gardens and form tall (3-6 feet) flower
+This genus is known for its uniquely shaped flowers which resemble the hooded garment worn by ancient monks.
+Monkshoods generally grow in sun or shaded gardens and form tall (3-6 feet) flower spikes in the fall.
+Blooms are generally in shades of blue although some varieties have been developed with white or yellow flowers.

 The roots, leaves and seeds of Aconitum are poisonous and very dangerous if eaten or if their juices get into scratches.
 They contain a narcotic alkaloid chemical called aconitin.
 Care should be taken when transplanting or handling monkshoods to avoid getting any of the sap from the plant into your mouth.